wp-plugins/pta-member-directory/readme.txt

 If you want to use the contact form instead of displaying emails in the directory, make sure the "Use Contact Form?" option is checked.
 This will replace all email addresses in the directory with a "Send A Message" link.
 Clicking on that link will automatically generate the contact form on the same page, with the recipient already selected.

 However, you can also use the shortcode [pta\_member\_contact] to put the Contact Form on its own separate page.
 This will allow you to use the contact form independently of the directory.
-If you then enter the permalink to your contact form on the options page, when you click on "Send A Message" in the directory, the link will take the user to the contact form page with the recipient field already selected.
+If you then select the page with your contact form on the options page, when you click on "Send A Message" in the directory, the link will take the user to the contact form page with the recipient field already selected.

 **Is there any spam protection?
 There is no captcha field?**